shin-sforzando/next-boilerplate/.github/ISSUE_TEMPLATE/fix.md

 ---
 name: Bug Report (不具合報告)
 about: Create a report to help us improve
-title: 'fix: '
+title: "fix: :bug: "
-labels: 'bug'
+labels: "bug"
-assignees: ''
+assignees: ""

 ---

 ## Screenshots

-(T. B. D.)

-If applicable, add screenshots to help explain your problem.
+(T. B. D.; If applicable, add screenshots to help explain your problem.)

 ## Describe the bug

-(T. B. D.)

-A clear and concise description of what the bug is.
+(T. B. D.; A clear and concise description of what the bug is.)

 ## Expected behavior

-(T. B. D.)

-A clear and concise description of what you expected to happen.
+(T. B. D.; A clear and concise description of what you expected to happen.)

 ## To reproduce